 - Once you see the Roku logo on your screen, replace the batteries in your remote.

-Where is the Pairing Button on my Roku Remote?
+Where Is the Pairing Button on My Roku Remote?

 - Open the battery compartment of your Roku remote.

 - Remove obstructions.
-Your standard IR Roku remote will work only if it’s pointed directly at your player.
+Your standard IR Roku remote will only only if it’s pointed directly at your player.
 To sync it properly, remove objects that may be blocking the signal from the remote to the streaming device.

 - Replace the batteries.
 If removing obstructions or resetting the batteries didn’t work, it may be time to replace the batteries.
-Get new ones, place them in the battery compartment, point the remote to the player and check if it starts syncing.
+Get new ones, place them in the battery compartment, point the remote to the player, and check if it starts syncing.

 If you still can’t get your remote to work, check out our guide on how to use Roku without a remote.